-It’s important to think through challenges with empathy for end users or customers: What is their experience and how can we make it better?
+It’s important to think through challenges with empathy for end users or customers: What is their experience, and how can we make it better?
 We used a design thinking approach, in conjunction with Agile, to focus first on finding the right problems to solve and explore what’s possible from different perspectives.

-To ensure organizational alignment and support adoption of our client’s transformation program, we included company leaders in the first workshop where, as a group, we defined the scope of the finance transformation.
+To ensure organizational alignment and support the adoption of our client’s transformation program, we included company leaders in the first workshop where, as a group, we defined the scope of the finance transformation.
 The first iteration revealed a large set of pain points, which we then narrowed down to a handful of areas with the best opportunity to add maximum value, including optimizing processes like record to report and procure to pay and implementing predictive analytics.

-Our group identified organizational pain points from multiple points of view, interviewing internal customers, finance team members and finance senior managers to explore their pain points and expectations.
+Our group identified organizational pain points from multiple points of view, interviewing internal customers, finance team members, and finance senior managers to explore their pain points and expectations.
 And with first-hand insight into their challenges, we defined the benefits they would see.

 Organize Agile teams around value delivery.

 After studying our users in detail, we formed squads for each of the areas where we wanted to unlock value.
-In addition to finance, squad members brought in expertise from a variety of other functional areas, including machine learning, HR, analytics and enterprise IT.
+In addition to finance, squad members brought in expertise from a variety of other functional areas, including machine learning, HR, analytics, and enterprise IT.

-We subsequently ran visioning workshops to sketch out a clear view of the problems we would solve and the future state for each value stream.
+We subsequently ran visioning workshops to sketch out a clear view of the problems we would solve and the future state of each value stream.
 Once aligned around the vision, we identified the key skills required for each cross-functional squad to deliver and asked them to identify the objectives and key results (OKRs) that would determine the roadmap and serve as milestones along the way.